Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 It features organic calendula and aloe, too.
 We feel this is the best baby wash for eczema out there.

 Besides those additions, it’s just as free and pure as the eczema wash above.

-There are no alcohols, sulfates, parabens, artificial fragrances, or formaldehyde carriers either.
+There are no alcohols, sulfates, is paraben-free, no artificial fragrances, or formaldehyde carriers either.
 This is perfect for a baby’s skin.

 Dr. Eddie’s baby wash pays attention to pH.

 They point out that patients with eczema often have a high pH, which is linked to dry skin.